 - in shady areas in your yard

 Step 1 – Flea Control Around the Home:

-In your home, the first step in ending an infestation begins with cleaning.
-Really SERIOUS cleaning!
+In your home, the first step in ending an infestation begins with cleaning – really serious cleaning!
 Start by vacuuming floors, carpets, furniture and area rugs.
 When finished, immediately discard vacuum bags, outside in the trash, preferably in a bag that you can tie and toss.
-If you use a canister vacuum, empty the canister (outside) into a bag that you can tie and throw away.
+If you use a canister vacuum, empty the canister into a bag outside that you can tie and throw away.
 Otherwise flea eggs can hatch and come right back into your home.
-Wash all pet bedding, including covers and inserts in hot water.
-Wash your family bedding in hot water as well as bathroom rugs and throw blankets.
-Basically any place your pet likes to sleep or relax.
+Wash all pet bedding, including covers and inserts, in hot water.
+Wash your family bedding in hot water, as well as bathroom rugs and throw blankets.
+Basically, clean any place your pet likes to sleep or relax.